What Faculty Members Need to know about Student Conduct Procedures

 Once named in an incident, the student is sent a formal letter called a Notice to Appear, with specific charges from the Student Code of Conduct; and the information for their required meeting with a judicial officer.

 The informal judicial conference is a meeting between the student and a judicial officer, intended to be an open dialogue.
 The judicial officer will review the process with the student.
 The student informs the judicial officer about their involvement in the incident and asks questions about the incident and process.

 After the informal judicial conference and the conclusion of the investigation, the judicial officer will send the student the decision; either being found responsible or not responsible for violating the Student Code of Conduct.
 If found responsible, the student will receive a letter of explanation and a settlement agreement.
 The settlement agreement explains any disciplinary sanctions and educational stipulations given to the student.

 The student may accept the settlement agreement and it’s terms by signing it and returning it to the judicial officer.
-Or, the student may request a formal judicial hearing if the student does not believe he/she is responsible for the policy violation(s) or if he/she does not believe the sanction and stipulations are appropriate.
+Or, the student may request a formal judicial hearing if the student does not believe they are responsible for the policy violation(s) or if they do not believe the sanction and stipulations are appropriate.

 Following receipt of the request for a formal judicial hearing, the CSRR will contact a Hearing Officer, and contact the student to explain the formal judicial hearing procedures.
 The student will be sent a notice of hearing.